jonase/eastwood/README.next.md

     $ lein eastwood '{:namespaces [:source-paths]}'

+If it is not obvious what a warning message means, _please_ check the next section, which has a `[more]` link for each type of warning.
+Most types of warning messages have a page or more of text describing the warning, why it occurs, and sometimes suggestions on what you can do about it.

 See [Editor
 Support](https://github.com/jonase/eastwood#editor-support) below for
 instructions on using a text editor to quickly take you to the file,